grannycart/grannycart.github.io/cities/cities.md

 ---
 layout: page
-title: Cities
+title: A page for cities
 ---

-# A page for cities

 Some text